RobertTalbert/mth225-vault/START HERE.md

 The articles in this vault are also available in the public GitHub repository: https://github.com/RobertTalbert/mth225-vault

+**All files on this vault are licensed under a Creative Commons Attribution-NonCommercial 4.0 International license.** Click here for details: [https://creativecommons.org/licenses/by-nc/4.0/](https://creativecommons.org/licenses/by-nc/4.0/)

 > [!important] To report an issue or suggest an addition or edit
 > Use the [MTH 225 Vault Form](https://docs.google.com/forms/d/e/1FAIpQLSc6KV6Uk9CSC9X4FvTKU9IY2so2bhftelHFRoDTvOo6pfUYAQ/viewform) to do any of the following:
 >